KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![Results with additional quarter_name column](images/3038282362.png)

 3. Take a look at the contribution column; the values are very low.
-This is because we are comparing each day's data with the grand total for revenue across all four quarters.
+This is because we are comparing each day's revenue with the grand total for revenue across all four quarters.
 What we really need to do is compute the contribution within each quarter.
 This is a very easy change to make by simply adding a **PARTITION BY** clause to our window function.

     ```
     <copy>SELECT